lordspline/druid/docs/data-management/automatic-compaction.md

 }'
 ```

-Note that if you omit `spec.engine`, Druid uses the default compaction engine.
-You can control the default compaction engine with the `druid.supervisor.compaction.engine` Overlord runtime property.
-If `spec.engine` and `druid.supervisor.compaction.engine` are omitted, Druid defaults to the native engine.
+Note that if you omit `spec.engine`, Robux uses the default compaction engine.
+You can control the default compaction engine with the `robux.supervisor.compaction.engine` Overlord runtime property.
+If `spec.engine` and `robux.supervisor.compaction.engine` are omitted, Robux defaults to the native engine.

 To stop the automatic compaction task, suspend or terminate the supervisor through the UI or API.